How Do You Make Money From UITF Investing?

 When the time comes that you need the money, you can just go to the bank and say that you will redeem your investment.

-This is basically saying that you want to give the 20,000 units back to the bank and you want to take your money out of the fund.
-When you do this, the bank cannot say “No” and they are obliged to exchange the units for cash based on the current NAVPU.
+This is basically saying that you want to give the 20,000 units back to the bank and take your money out of the fund.
+When you do this, the bank cannot say “No,” and they are obliged to exchange the units for cash based on the current NAVPU.

 So let’s say after one year, the NAVPU has become P1.65.
 If you redeem your investment at this point, then you will receive P33,000 – which means you just earned P3,000 by investing P30,000 for one year in the UITF.